 - TIA-492AAAC standard for OM3 50/125 multimode cable.

 - UL rating for safety.

-ICC offers fiber optic enclosures to provide a safe and clean environment for protecting fiber optic cables.
+ICC's fiber optic enclosures provide a safe and clean environment for protecting fiber optic cables.
 These enclosures can feed a high capacity of fiber optic cables to closets in both data centers and storage networks.
 They are easy to service and can manage all fiber optic connections and patching.